-of natural language processing and computer vision [44], [45], [46], [47], [48], [49], [50], [51], [52].
-Self-attention model for machine translation [50] learns a feature for some node by attending to all other nodes in the same sequence and taking weighted summation of their embedded features in some latent space.
-Non-local means algorithm [45] denoises an image by replacing a pixel with a non-local averaging of all pixels in the image.
-The non-local averaging utilizes similarity between pixels as weights.
-Block-matching 3D (BM3D) [53] applies collaborative filtering on a group of similar non-local image patches and achieves competitive image denoising results, even compared to deep learning based methods.
-Efros and Leung [47] synthesize texture by growing one pixel at a time.
-They determine pixel value by locating all image patches matching with the target position to fill.
-Dense conditional random field (CRF) [48] models long-range dependencies by introducing a pairwise energy term that is weighted by the similarity of two nodes.
-Li et al. [54] propose a nonlocally enhanced encoder-decoder network which can learn more accurate feature for rain steaks and preserve better image details during de-raining.
-Besides from low-level tasks, Wang et al. [51] propose a non-local neural network that can harvest long-range spatiotemporal relations for high-level problems, such as video classifications.
+Computational models that exploit pairwise similarities as self-attention scores among dense positions or nodes within some nonlocal regions, have been widely studied in the field of natural language processing and computer vision [44]-[52].
+The self-attention model for machine translation [50] learns a feature for some nodes by attending to all other nodes in the same sequence and taking the weighted summation of their embedded features in some latent space.
+Nonlocal means algorithm [45] denoises an image by replacing a pixel with a nonlocal averaging of all pixels in the image.
+The nonlocal averaging utilizes similarity between pixels as weights.
+Block-matching 3-D (BM3D) [53] applies collaborative filtering on a group of similar nonlocal image patches and achieves competitive image denoising results, even compared to deeplearning-based methods.
+Efros and Leung [47] synthesized texture by growing one pixel at a time.
+They determined pixel value by locating all image patches matching with the target position to fill.
+The dense conditional random field (CRF) [48] models long-range dependencies by introducing a pairwise energy term that is weighted by the similarity of two nodes.
+Li et al. [54] proposed a nonlocally enhanced encoder-decoder network which can learn more accurate features for rain steaks and preserve better image details during de-raining.
+Besides from low-level tasks, Wang et al. [51] proposed a nonlocal neural network that can harvest long-range spatiotemporal relations for high-level problems such as video classifications.
 Such models can learn features from long-range dependencies that are potential to model contrast and coherency in salient object detection.
-Most existing non-local models work in the spatial dimensions of images or the spatiotemporal dimensions of videos.
+Most existing nonlocal models work in the spatial dimensions of images or the spatiotemporal dimensions of videos.